 It is strongly recommended that all electrical appliances over 12 months old should be PAT tested every year, preferably before the beginning of each new tenancy.

-Landlords must provide the tenants with operating instructions for all gas and electrical appliances provided in a property, e.g. washing machines, central heating timers, cookers.
+NB.
+Landlords must provide operating instructions for all gas and electrical appliances provided in a property, e.g. washing machines, central heating timers, cookers.